-If you are installing a new adapter, see "Installing GX adapters in the 31E/2B" on page 1 to obtain adapter slot locations and required prerequisites.
+If you are installing a new adapter, see "Installing GX adapters in the 31E/2B with the power turned off" on page 1 to obtain adapter slot locations and required prerequisites.

 If your system is managed by the Hardware Management Console (HMC), use the HMC to replace an adapter.
-For instructions, see "Replacing a part by using the HMC" on page 20.
+For instructions, see "Replacing a part by using the HMC" on page 21.

 If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to replace an adapter.
-For instructions, see Replacing a part by using the Systems Director Management Console.
+For instructions, see "Replacing a part by using the SDMC" on page 22.